Watch ENHYPEN sing hits by TWICE, Justin Bieber, Dua Lipa and more

 “When our BTS seniors released a song called ‘Dynamite’, the meaning of it was that even in a difficult time like this, you can find your happiness,” he shared with ELLE.
 “So I think that really spoke to me.”

-Member Heeseung also recommended TXT’s ‘We Lost The Summer’ to those having a difficult time while self-isolating during the pandemic.
+Member Heeseung also recommended TXT’s ‘We Lost The Summer’ to those having a difficult time from isolation during the pandemic.
 “It’s a song that expresses sympathy and encouragement for those feelings,” he said.

 Earlier this month, ENHYPEN announced that they will be dropping their first Japanese-language single on July 6.
 The upcoming release, titled ‘Border: Transient’ will feature Japanese versions of their Korean-language songs ‘Given-Taken’ and ‘Let Me In (20 CUBE)’ as B-sides.